DIT168-Group11/Team11/README.md

   - build contains all object files.
   - doc is used for storing documentation and notes from the developers
   - include is a folder where all the header files can be found.
-  - docler location of the docker build files.
+  - docker is the location of the docker build files.

 ## Cloning, Building and Testing the Project